-6.4 What is the tax treatment of (a) resident, and (b) nonresident investors in Alternative Investment Funds?
+6.4 What is the tax treatment of (a) resident, (b) nonresident, and (c) pension fund investors in Alternative Investment Funds?

-Income obtained by an AIF's resident and non-resident unit holders are exempt from Investment Income Tax and Industrial Tax on any income obtained, namely those from redemption or distribution of income, as well as gains from sale of units.
+Income obtained by an AIF's resident and non-resident or pension funds unit holders is exempt from Investment Income Tax and Industrial Tax on any income obtained, namely those from redemption or distribution of income, as well as gains from the sale of units.